 The Parent Company is required to comply with the capital requirements under the interest-bearing loan drawn from a local bank starting 2018 (Note 16).
-The Parent Company has to ensure that its debt-to-equity ratio will not exceed 5.0 and debt service cover ratio will not fall below 1.25 times.
-The Parent Company complied with the above requirements with a debt-to-equity ratio of 1.00 and 1.13 as at December 31, 2019 and 2018, respectively, and debt service cover ratio of 9.49 and 6.84 as at December 31, 2019 and 2018, respectively.
+The Parent Company has to ensure that its debt-to-equity ratio will not exceed 5.0 times and debt service cover ratio will not fall below 1.25 times.
+This loan defined total debt as total current liabilities and total noncurrent liabilities, while equity is total equity as shown in the consolidated statements of financial position.
+Following the above requirements, debt-to-equity ratio and debt service cover ratio are calculated as 1.00 and 9.49, respectively, as at December 31, 2019.
+The Parent Company complied with the above requirements until the settlement of such loan in 2020.